 To be competitive, applications must be fully responsive to all directions within this APS document.
-Awards will be administered in accordance with provisions contained in USAID Automated Directive System (ADS) Chapter 303, "Grants and Cooperative Agreements to Non-Governmental Organizations."
+Awards will be administered in accordance with all USDA applicable laws, regulations, and Federal Executive Orders.
+The applicant will also comply with FAS's Award General Terms & Conditions for Grants and Cooperative Agreements, as applicable.

 Note that applicants will not receive an award unless the applicant has complied with all applicable System for Award Management (SAM) requirements detailed in Section F. Applicants may submit an initial concept note prior to registering on SAM.gov, but the registration process may take several weeks to complete; therefore, applicants should begin registration as soon as possible.